ultralytics/ultralytics/docs/predict.md

         ```

 ## Working with Results
-Result object consists of these component objects:
+Results object consists of these component objects:

 - `result.boxes` : It is an object of class `Boxes`.
 It has properties and methods for manipulating bboxes
 - `result.masks` : It is an object of class `Masks`.
 It can be used to index masks or to get segment coordinates.